Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 Spray, foam, and bubbles as a safe visual layer.

-Whitewater FX (Beta) adds secondary particles for spray, foam, bubbles, and aerated whitewater without changing the real fluid mass.
-The primary FLIP/APIC particles remain the water that participates in P2G, G2P, pressure, viscosity, reseeding, density correction, primary cache, and Meshify.
+Whitewater FX (Beta) is a modular system separated from the main solver.
+It generates secondary particles for spray, foam, and bubbles as a disposable one-way visual layer.
+The primary FLIP/APIC particles remain the water that participates in P2G, pressure, G2P, viscosity, the primary cache, and Meshify.

 • Spray for airborne droplets from impacts, jets, waterfalls, and fast wakes